The Inspiration

 The Bit and Bridle

 First, the bit in the horse’s mouth turns its head in a particular direction.
 That tiny piece of metal trains and controls such a large and powerful animal.
-How thought-provoking!

 The Harness

-A horse in a harness is not unusual.
-While it cannot make a horse run faster, it can slow the animal down.
+A harness is not a bad thing, but a wrongly attached harness can slow an animal down.
 To clarify, a harness that is strapped on too tight does not inhibit breathing.
-It prevents the muscles that power the legs from working properly.
-That’s a pretty simple lesson about not being tangled up in things that prevent us from our purpose.
+It can prevent the muscles that power the legs from working properly.
+If the horse can’t make the switch, it won’t reach its potential speed.

 The Spirit of Liberty